fbpx

 The consideration of expected future income when analyzing an ability to repay is an incremental credit innovation, is consistent with existing law, and helps generate additional career outcomes data that can increase transparency regarding school performance and better inform student decisions.

 With respect to the incremental and compliant nature of this approach, as noted above, income information — both current and future — is not only a well-accepted underwriting metric, but is critical in determining a borrower’s ability to repay.
 Considering future income ensures that the debt burden incurred by the student is worth the expected return.
-It also prevents a student from unfairly being denied credit for pursuing an educational program that can drive economic and career advancement.
+It also prevents a student from unfairly being denied credit for pursuing a career-focused educational program.

 It is important for responsible lenders in this space to collect, review, and confirm reported graduation rates, job placement rates, and expected salaries.
 Over time and through the dissemination of outcomes data, students will be in a better position to evaluate the merits of particular professional and skills-training tracks and programs.
 Transparency of this type can help eliminate programs that over-promise and under-deliver in terms of student outcomes.